Landscape Photography – The Ultimate. Checklist For Great Shots. Tips And Tricks For Pro Photoshoot

 3. Using Gridlines to keep your pictures straight when taking shots

 Gridlines are helpful.
 But more importantly, they help you follow the third party rule to take eye-pleasing pictures with ease.
-The rule of thirds stresses putting the horizon in the photograph’s top or bottom third, with other components falling along the gridline intersections to establish balance.

 4. Using the Landscape Orientation

 For some of your shots use the landscape orientation instead of the portrait orientation.
 The orientation of the landscape helps you to blend in more with the scene and is ideal for taking pictures of large groups of people as well as images of nature.
 These would even look better when they are viewed on your screen or on your TV.

 5. Using the Highest Resolution